 May spend extended periods at computer.
 Up to 5% of time may be needed for travel to conferences and other UCS meetings.

 At UCS, comparable training and/or experience can be substituted for degrees when appropriate.

 UCS is an equal opportunity employer continually seeking to diversify its staff.
 In particular, we're dedicated to broadening opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.
 We're also committed to building an inclusive workplace culture where talented people of widely diverse backgrounds can thrive.
 We've adopted this commitment because we believe the inclusion of culturally diverse perspectives will improve our work and produce better societal and environmental outcomes for all, including historically disenfranchised communities.
 We are actively seeking people who bring diverse backgrounds and perspectives to join us in this work.

-Compensation, Hours and Location: This is a full-time position based in UCS's Chicago, IL office.
-For those who meet all position requirements, the salary is around $67,500.
+Compensation, Hours and Location: This is a full-time position based in UCS's Oakland, CA office.
+For those who meet all position requirements, the salary is in the high $80,000s.
 UCS offers excellent benefits and a rewarding work environment.

-To Apply: Please submit a cover letter, resume, salary requirements, how you learned about the position via email to (see application details) and include "Midwest Energy Analyst" in the subject line.
-Email materials in Word or PDF format only.
+To Apply: Please email cover letter, resume, short writing/report sample (written for a general, non-academic audience)salary requirements, how you learned about the position to (see application details) with "Sr Climate Scientist" in the subject line.
+Word or PDF format only.
 No phone calls please.
-Deadline: December 15, 2017 or until filled.
+Deadline: October 29 th , 2017 or until filled.